 Jumpstart Your Memoir - Remote!

 This course has a very clear mission: to get you started on your memoir.
-Through a series of targeted writing exercises, we’ll explore the terrain of memoir writing: mining for material, constructing settings, shaping vivid scenes and dialogue, and honing your narrative voice.
-We’ll discuss the process and challenges of memoir writing and review the strengths and weaknesses of the work we produce in class using a constructive workshop format.
-We’ll read and discuss short published texts about craft, and review excerpts of powerful memoirs to learn how to apply similar methods in our own works.
+Through a series of targeted writing exercises, we will explore the terrain of memoir writing: mining for material, constructing settings, shaping vivid dialogue, and honing your voice.
+We will discuss the process of memoir writing and review the strengths and weaknesses of the work we produce in class using a workshop format.
+We will also read and discuss short published texts in regards to the craft.
+In addition, we will review excerpts of powerful memoirs and learn how to apply similar methods in our own works.
 The class will offer a supportive and productive atmosphere for writers of every experience level.

 For a glimpse at how remote learning works, look no further than the deep Zoom discussion of writing and literature below: